Montivagant/Wonderworks/README.md

 WonderWorks is a modern, accessible e-commerce platform built with Next.js, TypeScript, Tailwind CSS, and Prisma.
 It features a robust admin dashboard for managing products, categories, users, and orders, with a focus on clean design, accessibility, and maintainability.

 ## Features
-- **Admin Dashboard**: Manage products, categories, users, and orders with inline editing, validation, and actionable error states.
+- **Admin Dashboard**: Manage products, categories, users, and orders with inline editing, validation, actionable error states, and bulk actions (select multiple items for delete, update, etc.).
 - **Prisma Integration**: All data is managed via Prisma ORM, with a clear schema and seed data for development.
 - **Robust Error Handling**: All actions (create, update, delete) provide specific, actionable feedback.
 API and database errors are surfaced to the user.
 - **Validation**: All forms have client-side validation, required field indicators, and clear error messages.